tiagostutz/java-code-assignment/CODE_ASSIGNMENT.md

 > this code is located under package `com.fulfilment.application.monolith.stores`

-Adjust the `StoreResource` operations to make sure that the `LegacyStoreManagerGateway` calls that happens there takes place after the changes on the **are commited to the database**, to guarantee the downstream legacy system is receiving a confirmed data from us.
+Adjust the `StoreResource` operations to make sure that the `LegacyStoreManagerGateway` calls that happens there take place after the changes **are commited to the database**, to guarantee that the downstream legacy system is receiving a confirmed data from us.

-If you check the `StoreResource` class and methods, you notice that it uses `LegacyStoreManagerGateway` instance.
-This is simulating the integration with a legacy system with which we would keep syncing the `Stores` register handled on our system.
-Although the initial implementation is working properly, we need a implementation that **guarantees** that the changes on the `Store` entity is propagated only after it is effectively stored on database.
+If you check the `StoreResource` class and methods, you'll notice that it uses `LegacyStoreManagerGateway` instance.
+This is simulating an integration with a legacy system with which we are syncing the `Stores` register handled by our system.
+Although the initial implementation is working properly, we need an implementation that **guarantees** that the change to the `Store` entity is propagated only after it is effectively stored in our database.

 ### 3. Warehouse